Scroll to Continue

-Get away to western Molokai for a quiet retreat featuring some of the state’s largest and least visited beaches.
-The arid West End faces the Kaiwi Channel, the treacherous, 65-kilometre stretch of Pacific Ocean that is the arena for the annual Molokai Hoe canoe competition (October), raced from Hale O Lono Harbor in Molokai to Waikiki on Oahu.
+Escape to west Molokai for a quiet retreat.
+Relax on some of the state’s largest and least crowded beaches, including the sweeping white sand expanse of Papohaku Beach and peaceful Kapukahehu Beach (also known as Dixie Maru Beach), a perfect spot to snorkel or gaze at a romantic Molokai sunset.
+The arid West End faces the Kaiwi Channel.
+This treacherous 41-mile stretch of Pacific Ocean is the arena for the annual Molokai Hoe canoe competition in October, from Hale O Lono Harbor in Molokai to Waikiki on Oahu.

-The western coast is also home to Papohaku Beach, one of the largest white sand beaches in Hawaii, and Kapukahehu Beach (also known as Dixie Maru Beach) a perfect spot for romantic Molokai sunsets.
-The small plantation town of Maunaloa offers unique shopping including the handmade kites of the Big Wind Kite Factory.
+Visit the small plantation town of Maunaloa, where you’ll find unique shopping, including the handmade kites of the Big Wind Kite Factory.
 Once a resort area, the West End is still a great place to find condominium and cottage rentals.
-And as you make your way down Kaluakoi Road westward, be on the lookout for wild Axis deer.
-These spotted deer were given to King Kamehameha V as a gift in the 1860s.
+As you make your way down Kaluakoi Road westward, be on the lookout for wild Axis deer.
+These spotted beauties were given to King Kamehameha V as a gift in the 1860s.